 These guidelines are intended to support K-12 education employees, students, parents, caregivers, administrators and school community members to:

-- Be informed about communicable disease measures and how they support a safe school environment; - Understand their roles and responsibilities in maintaining and promoting safe and healthy schools.
+- Be informed about public health measures and how they support a safeschool environment. - Understand their roles and responsibilities in maintaining and promoting safe and healthy schools.